JADES: the chemical enrichment pattern of distant galaxies -- $\alpha$ enhancement, silicon depletion, and iron

 Finally, we renormalise the resampled spectra by their [\oiii]$\lambda$5007 fluxes and construct the stacked spectrum by taking the median of the normalised spectra at each wavelength of the common wavelength grid, without applying any weighting.
 This forms the basis of all results presented in this paper.
 This stacking approach reduces the impact of a few bright outliers, allowing the resulting spectrum to more faithfully reflect the typical properties of the individual galaxies.
+The statistical meaning of our stacking procedure is discussed in Appendix \ref{apsec:stat}.

 As the uncertainty of the median cannot generally be derived analytically, we perform Monte Carlo simulations to estimate errors of the median stacked spectra.
 We generate 1000 stacked spectra by randomly perturbing the individual spectra according to their errors, assuming a normal distribution, and then compute the standard deviation at each wavelength.
 In the case of ``mean'' stacking, we have verified that this method reproduces analytic error propagation of the individual spectra \citep[also][]{Isobe2025}.
 We do not use bootstrap errors for emission lines, as they tend to overestimate the flux variance by incorporating significant variations in the underlying continuum emission across different sources.